ODA Spending

 According to the BMZ’s Agenda 2030 Thematic Model, introduced by the BMZ 2030 Strategy, gender equality is defined as a ‘quality feature’ underpinning all of BMZ’s development measures.

-A feminist approach to gender equality: Development Minister Schulze has put a feminist approach at the core of Germany’s development policy.
+A feminist approach to gender equality: Development Minister Svenja Schulze has put a feminist approach at the core of Germany’s development policy.
 Anchoring a feminist development policy has been named by the BMZ as one of its four priorities and is a so-called initiative theme within the ‘Agenda 2030 thematic model, which means that it will receive special attention for a selected period of time.

 New guidelines on feminist development and foreign policy: In March 2023, the BMZ published a new feminist development policy strategy.
-On the same day, the Foreign Office launched its guidelines on feminist foreign policy.
+On the same day, the AA launched its guidelines on feminist foreign policy.
 The BMZ’s strategy focuses on overcoming structural drivers of inequality.
 In particular, it focuses on inequalities between genders, as women and girls represent the largest marginalized group globally.

 The strategy defines four fields of action: